EficodeRND/pluto-templates/README.md

 - target: The target of the input
   - only passed for the template processing: 'template'
   - create e.g. GitHub secret with this key and value: 'ci-secrets'
+  - Only passed as an environment variable to a executor template: 'executor'
 - field: The field name (or secrets key) for the input

 ```